cabal-club/cable-core.js/implementation-status.md

 # Implementation tasks

 This document tracks the nodejs implementation of the Cable protocol.
 It lists which protocol behaviours have been implemented (ticked checkbox = behaviour implemented).

-Below are enumerated the Cable protocol's expected behaviour by way of its three specificatons:
+Below are enumerated the Cable protocol's expected behaviour by way of its three protocol specifications:

+* [wire][wire],
+* [handshake][handshake],
+* [moderation][moderation].

-[wire][wire], [handshake][handshake], [moderation][moderation].
-When in doubt or needing more
+When in doubt or needing more context: read the specs directly.

-context: read the specs themselves.
-The listings below are to provide an overview of what has and has not yet been implemented, and should not serve as an authoritative reference for protocol behaviour.
+The listings below provide an overview of what has and has not yet been implemented, and should not serve as an authoritative reference for protocol behaviour.

 This document is current as of 2025-11-04 and Cable protocol version `1.0-draft8`.